 - Submit a completed verification of registration form

-- Ensure current professional liability insurance policies which provide adequate coverage for electronic social work practice in this province.
+- Submit proof of current professional liability insurance policies which provide adequate coverage for electronic social work practice in this province.